Property management: Hong Kong

-Republic of Ireland
+Ireland

 In the Republic of Ireland, there is no legal obligation to form a property management company.
-However, management companies are generally formed to manage multi-unit developments, and must then follow the general rules of company law in terms of ownership and administration.
+However, management companies are generally formed to manage multi-unit developments and must then follow the general rules of company law in terms of ownership and administration.

 Since July 2012, it has become mandatory for all property service providers, including property management companies, to be registered and fully licensed by the Property Services Regulatory Authority of Ireland.

 The National Consumer Agency (NCA) has campaigned in this area, and in September 2008 it launched a website explaining consumer rights.
 The NCA does not have a legislative or regulatory function in the area, unless a consumer complaint is in relation to a breach of consumer law.

-Romania

-No specific regulatory or licensing body exists at this time (November 2012).
-However, under financial business law, Any business offering Property Management as a chargeable, fee earning act of commerce may only do so if such services are listed in their Company Acts of Constitutions, i.e., legally pre-declared list of business activities.
-Under Romanian law, no business can derive income from any such service that is not declared in this way and should be demonstrable upon request by the client of legal entities.